 \hypothesisbox{\textbf{Hypothesis: \factorTemporalLuckName}}{Given a dataset, the performance of a malware detection method may vary based on the temporal train/test splits.}

-\subsubsection{Impact}
+\subsection{Impact}

-\autoref{fig:temporal_luck_motivation} provides an overview of the impact of \factorTemporalLuckName on both \apigraph and \transcend.
-The settings we employ are the following: we train classifiers on data from each year in the time frame 2014--2018 and test them in the years that follow.
+\autoref{fig:temporal_luck_motivation_hcc} provides an overview of the impact of \factorTemporalLuckName on both \apigraph and \transcend.
+We employ the following settings: we train classifiers on data from each year in 2014--2018 and test them on the following years.
 In practice, we divide the datasets into four subsets: the first having 2014 as training window and testing on 2015--2018, the second having 2015 for training and 2016--2018 for testing, and so on.
 It is visually evident in \transcend that significantly different performance profiles may be obtained depending on the temporal split.
 This can also be observed for \apigraph, albeit to a lesser extent.

-To quantify \factorTemporalLuckName in \apigraph and \transcend, we compute the \acf{AUT} score when training on one year and testing only on the following year (\ie (i) train on 2014 and test on 2015, (ii) train on 2015 and test on 2016, etc.).
-The \ac{AUT} summarizes the performance of a classifier over a certain time frame, and in the presence of \factorTemporalLuckName, it can emphasize when a proposed approach is consistently working across different temporal splits.
-The results are summarized in \autoref{tab:aut_by_year}.
-We can again observe significantly different results on \transcend for all classifiers and temporal configurations, and smaller differences for \apigraph (with a larger difference in the last column).
+To quantify \factorTemporalLuckName in \apigraph and \transcend, we compute the \ac{AUT} when training on one year and testing only on the following one (\ie (i) training on 2014 and testing on 2015, (ii) training on 2015 and testing on 2016, etc.).
+The \ac{AUT} summarizes the performance of a classifier over a certain time frame, and in the presence of \factorTemporalLuckName, it can emphasize when a proposed approach works consistently across different temporal splits.
+The results summarized in \autoref{tab:aut_by_year} show again significantly different results on \transcend for all classifiers and temporal configurations, and smaller differences for \apigraph.

-While revealing substantial performance variation across training years, the \ac{AUT} may complicate the comparison between different state-of-the-art classifiers, as no individual classifier clearly performs better than the others in all scenarios.
-For instance, \drebin performs better than \deepdrebin in 2014--2015 and 2016--2017 on \transcend.
-The reverse is true for the other two temporal configurations. \HCC, the current state-of-the-art in Android malware detection, shows the highest \ac{AUT} in 2016--2017 and 2017--2018 on \apigraph only.
-Given these mixed results, it is legitimate to wonder which one should be considered the superior classifier.
+The \ac{AUT} can reveal substantial performance variation across training years.
+For example, all classifiers show a significantly lower performance in 2016--2017 than in 2017--2018 of \transcend.
+However, the \ac{AUT} may complicate the comparison between classifiers, as no individual classifier may perform better than the others in all scenarios (with the exception of \HCC for \apigraph).
+For example, \malscan performs better than both \drebin and \HCC in 2017--2018 of \transcend.
+However, the reverse is true for the other three temporal configurations.
+Similarly, \deepdrebin performs better than \drebin in 2015--2016, 2016--2017, and 2017--2018, but worse in 2014--2015 of \apigraph.